Transfer Learning for Kernel-based Regression: Introduction

-In the machine learning community, transfer learning has attracted tremendous interest from both practitioners and researchers, and various transfer learning algorithms have been proposed under different settings.
-Interested readers are referred to \cite{pan2010survey,weiss2016survey} and the references therein for details.
-Yet, many existing transfer learning methods are proposed under some specific model assumptions, and the theoretical understanding of those methods are still insufficient and have become increasingly popular.
+Transfer learning has attracted tremendous interest from both practitioners and researchers, and various transfer learning algorithms have been proposed under different settings \cite{pan2010survey,weiss2016survey}.
+Yet, many existing transfer learning methods, especially under the posterior drift setting, are proposed under some specific model assumptions, and the theoretical understanding of those methods is still insufficient and has become increasingly popular.

 A majority of the existing methods are developed under the linear model assumption.
 Specifically, \cite{bastani2021predicting} studies the transfer learning problem of high-dimensional linear regression and proposes a novel two-step estimator, which efficiently combines the source and target data and provides the upper bound of the estimation error.
 Yet, it only focuses on the case with one source task and assumes that the sample size of the source data is larger than the dimension of the coefficient.
-Inspired by this pioneering work, \cite{li2022transfera} consider the problem of multi-source transfer learning in high-dimensional sparse linear regression, and uses the $\ell_q$-distance, $0\leq q \leq 1$, as the similarity measure.
-They also establish the minimax optimal rates under certain technical conditions.
+Inspired by this pioneering work, \cite{li2022transfera} considers the problem of multi-source transfer learning in high-dimensional sparse linear regression, and uses the $\ell_q$-distance, $0\leq q \leq 1$, as the similarity measure.
+They also establish the minimax rates under certain technical conditions.
 Moreover, \cite{tian2022transfer} and \cite{li2023estimation} further consider the estimation and inference problem for the high-dimensional generalized linear model with knowledge transfer, and minimax rate of convergence and asymptotic normality for the debiased estimator are established.
 To model the data heterogeneity, \cite{zhang2022transfer} focuses on the high-dimensional quantile regression problem under the transfer learning framework.
 Two convolution smoothing transfer learning algorithms are provided and analogous theoretical guarantees are also established.
 Note that all the aforementioned methods focus on the linear model case, which is restrictive and difficult to verify in practice.